dimagor/socraticswirlInstructor/README.md

     http://s.univ.edu/

 We recommend that two servers are set up, one for test and the other for production.
-The production is used to monitor students' progress on the exercises.
+The production will be the one to monitor students' progress on the exercises for the class.

 ### Creating Exercises